dufi2profor/Adafruit_APDS9960/README.md

 All text above must be included in any redistribution

 To install, use the Arduino Library Manager and search for "Adafruit APDS9960 Library" and install the library.

+Added some functions for gesture reading, original readGesture() after first gesture detected did not exit the mode in sensor thus kept reading FIFO. delay(30) blocked the mani loop as well.
+New function checkGesture() can be placed in loop() and will call readGestureNonBlocking() every 10 ms, or readGestureNonBlocking() can be called withing some reasonable short intervals.
+Running i2c at 100 kHz it will take around 4 to 5 ms for one read cycle from sensor.
+Running i2c at 400 kHz this time is shorten.
+Added also support for Teensy boards.